rabees/videocall-frontend/README.md

 ## Screenshots

-Here are some screenshots showcasing the Study Buddy - Video Call:
+Here are some screenshots showcasing the Video Call project:

 1. **Create Room**: ![Create Room](screenshots/create-room.png)
    _Users can create a room to initiate a video call._